 At any one time there are between 25 and 40 riding horses at the riding centre depending on the time of year.
 The horses are Quarter Horse and cross, WarmbloodX, ArabX and a few ClydesdaleX.
 They are all reliable and quiet but quite responsive, some are specialised in lessons or jumping, others prefer and are usually out on the trails.

 Riding is available (weather dependent) from the second half of May to the end of October.
 Western or English tack is available as wished or depending on the type of riding.
 One riding unit is either one trail ride (usually 2-3hrs out on the trail) or a one hour lesson as wished.
 Riding on trails is in groups from one onwards with one guide for experienced riders (usually not more than 4 in a group but can be up to 6) or 2 guides for beginner riders on trails.

 Basic level lessons are available for beginners, both in English and Western style riding, between July and September.
-Lessons can be arranged in one of 2 arenas or on the cross country course with jumps up to 2ft 6".
+Lessons can be arranged in one of 2 arenas with jumps up to 2ft 6".
 Lessons are usually individual unless otherwise requested or a very close overlap of abilities happens.
 There is a schedule of specialist clinics at the riding centre, and also an adult horsemanship programme available, please contact us for details.

 All riding abilities are catered for, from complete beginner to those wishing to improve their jumping skills.
-Lessons are available in the arena for beginners or across a cross country course for more advanced riders if wished.
+Lessons are available in the arena for beginners and more advanced riders.
 Please note that lessons are only available June-August.

 Riding is available for children from 6 years onwards for lessons, from 8 years onwards for trail rides.